Alameda, California Therapists

 Patty Shirley - East Bay Christian Counseling Feeling worried, anxious, sad, angry or frustrated?
 Having relationship and communication issues?
 I am a LMFT and a Registered Addiction Specialist.
 Areas of treatment include substance / alcohol /pill...

-An Overview of Mental Health in Alameda, California
+Mental Health in Alameda, California

 Want to live on an island with access to the great employment opportunities San Francisco and the Bay Area have to offer?
 Then consider Alameda.
-The city lives up to its Spanish meaning of “tree-lined avenue” with a wealth of greenery adorning this quaint beach-side town of 79,177.
+The city lives up to its Spanish meaning of “tree-lined avenue” with a wealth of greenery adorning this quaint beach-side town of over 76,000 people.
 “Mayberry by the Bay”, as it has been nicknamed, is a 23-square mile island just south of Oakland and east, across the bay, from San Francisco.
 Many commuters travel by ferry to work in SF.

-The town is known for its friendly population, great food, bike-friendly streets and slow pace of life – the speed limit is just 25 miles per hour.
+The town is known for its friendly population, great food, bike-friendly streets, and slow pace of life – the speed limit is just 25 miles per hour.
 Locals and visitors alike enjoy the quirky appeal of attractions such as the annual classic car show and Pinball Museum.

 • Career Pressures: Alameda may be more laid back than San Francisco, but many residents still face intense career pressures.
-With a median household income of $89,045 and more than 50% of residents having college degrees, many residents have stressful careers which can lead to burnout, anxiety and other health conditions if not managed properly.
+With a median household income of $89,045 and more than 50% of residents having college degrees, many residents have stressful careers which can lead to burnout, anxiety, and other health conditions if not managed properly.

-• Immigrants Assimilating to Life in US: 0% Alamedans were born overseas, with the majority coming from China and Mexico.
+• Immigrants Assimilating to Life in the US: 0% of Alamedans were born overseas, with the majority coming from China and Mexico.
 It can be difficult for these individuals and families to adjust to the English language and American culture.

 • Chronic Illness: HIV/AIDS continues to be a concern per a community health needs assessment (CHNA).
 Mental health services can help those who are sick learn to manage their chronic illness.
 These services can also help caregivers who may face compassion fatigue.